Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Background

-\begin{proof} The first point of (a) can be find for example in \cite{O4}, Proposition 4(g).
-For the second statement of (a), you can find a proof in \cite{AKO}, Proposition III.4.8.
-Finally, (b) is a consequence of the definition linking system. \end{proof}
+\begin{proof} The first point of (a) can be found for example in \cite[Proposition 4(g)]{O4}.
+For the second statement of (a), you can find a proof in \cite[Proposition III.4.8]{AKO}.
+Finally, (b) is a consequence of the definition of linking systems. \end{proof}

 If $\h=\Ob(\Fc^q)$, $\Li$ is called a \emph{quasicentric linking system} and if $\h=\Ob(\Fc^c)$, $\Li$ is called a \emph{centric linking system}.